 - The arena targets the following goals to supply sustainable, local, and healthy foods:

-- Source 75% most food ingredients within a 300-mile radius based on seasonality
+- Source 75% of most food ingredients within a 300-mile radius based on seasonality

 - 100% eggs from cage-free hens